jacobbm20/ElasticSearch_Python_Course/README.md

 - Basic Python knowledge
 - Familiarity with data structures and JSON
-- ElasticSearch installed locally or access to a remote instance, watch this [video](https://www.youtube.com/watch?v=U3EUBGMVWZ4) to install ElasticSearch locally.
+- Elasticsearch installed locally or access to a remote instance, watch this [video](https://www.youtube.com/watch?v=U3EUBGMVWZ4) to install Elasticsearch locally.

 ## Contributing